azdavis/azdavis.net/posts/en/lambda-cube.md

 list, array, vector, sequence, and so on, but the general idea is the same.

 We would like a list data structure to permit the elements stored to be any fixed type.
-That is, instead of separately defining `IntList` and `BoolList` and `PairOfIntAndStringList`, we would like to just define `List`, and have it work for any element type.
+That is, instead of separately defining `NumberList` and `BooleanList`, we would like to just define `List`, and have it work for any element type.

-Thus, `List` can be thought of as a function that takes a type (the type of the elements) and returns a type (the type of lists of that element type).
+Thus, `List` itself is not a type, but it can be thought of as a function that takes a type (the type of the elements) and returns a type (the type of lists of that element type).
+So, if `T` is a type, then `List<T>` is the type of lists of `T`s.

 ## Terms to types